emrtnm/cucumber-automation-framework/README.md

 Click to pom.xml > Maven > Reload Project

 # Run All Test
-Click to Runners > TestRunnerAll and Run
+Click to runners > TestRunnerAll and Run

 # Run Smoke Test
 Click to Runner > TestRunnerSmoke and Run